loosenthedark/strikeforce/README.md

 - Pure CSS angled arrow-style borders were applied to the 'About' page's `.progress-bar` elements by referencing [this Stack Overflow thread](https://stackoverflow.com/questions/19736655/pointed-angled-arrow-style-borders-in-css) and [this CSS-Tricks tutorial](https://css-tricks.com/snippets/css/css-triangle/)

 - A decision was also made to restyle the site's main `nav` element for the 'About' and 'Contact' pages on tablet and desktop devices.
 This was a largely cosmetic modification: it was felt that keeping the `.sidebar` `nav` layout on larger screens would make both these pages appear asymmetrical and therefore not as pleasing on the eye.
-Thus, compare...
+By way of illustration, compare...

 <p align="center"><img src="assets/images/StrikeForce-navlanding.png" alt="StrikeForce landing page nav md" width="25%" height="auto" style="margin-right: 10px;">
 <img src="assets/images/StrikeForce-navleaderboards.png" alt="StrikeForce Leaderboards page nav md" width="25%" height="auto" style="margin-right: 10px;">